Valley Forge: French alliance

-Initially, France remained reluctant to directly involve themselves in the war against Great Britain.
-In part, they worried that revolutionary fervor might spread into their own empire (which it did by 1789), but they also did not think the American colonists could win.
-However, the October 1777 surrender of British General John Burgoyne's army at Saratoga won for Americans the assistance they needed from other foreign powers.
-France and the United States subsequently signed a treaty on February 6, 1778, creating a military alliance between the two countries.
+Initially, the French court was reluctant to directly involve itself in the war, despite a desire for revenge against Great Britain for its loss in the Seven Years' War.
+French individuals such as Beaumarchais and Lafayette signed on to the colonists' cause early on, providing private aid while the court waited to see how the war would go.
+In October 1777, the surrender of British General John Burgoyne's army at Saratoga won for Americans the assistance they needed.
+France and the United States subsequently signed a treaty on February 6, 1778, the first recognition by a foreign power of the United Colonies, and a military alliance that allowed the French court to openly supply the Americans.
 In response, Great Britain declared war on France five weeks later, on March 17.
+This alliance would eventually lead the Spanish Empire to declare war on Great Britain as well.

-On May 6, having already received word of the French alliance, Washington ordered the Continental Army to perform a Grand Feu de Joie, a formal ceremony consisting of a rapid and sequential firing of guns down the ranks.
+On May 6, having already received word of the French alliance, Washington ordered the Continental Army to perform a Grand Review, which consisted of maneuvers by the army, cannon fire, and a Feu de Joie, a formal ceremony consisting of a rapid and sequential firing of guns down the ranks.
 Continental officer George Ewing wrote that "the troops then shouted, three cheers and 'Long live the King of France!' after this…three cheers and shout of 'God Save the friendly Powers of Europe!'…and cheers and a shout of 'God Save the American States!'"
 Each soldier received an extra gill of rum (about four ounces) to enjoy that day, and after the troops' dismissal, Washington and other officers drank many patriotic toasts and concluded the day "with harmless Mirth and jollity."

-They had cause for celebration.
 As empires, both France and Great Britain had territory around the world that required protection.
 Sir Henry Clinton replaced General Sir William Howe as British Commander-in-Chief of Land Forces in North America, and had to divert troops from Philadelphia to the Crown's valuable possessions in the West Indies.
-The British also feared a French naval blockade of Philadelphia, so in June, Clinton abandoned it for New York City—a loyalist stronghold.
-On June 18, Washington and his troops marched after them, with the remainder vacating Valley Forge one day later—exactly six months after the Continental Army had arrived.
+The British also feared a French naval blockade of Philadelphia, leading Clinton to abandon it in favor of New York City, a loyalist stronghold and the British headquarters of war operations.

+On June 18, Washington and his troops marched after them, with the remainder vacating Valley Forge one day later, exactly six months after the Continental Army arrived in Valley Forge.